Try Our NEW Cat Name Generator

 While cats will scratch children or adults for various reasons, often they are just being too playful.
 Cats that scratch people can also be showing signs of aggression or fear.

-No one wants their furniture scratched and it is totally unacceptable to scratch adults or children.
+No one wants their furniture or carpet scratched and it is totally unacceptable to scratch adults or children.

 If a child is in fear of being scratched by his beloved pet cat, he or she will actively avoid the cat.

-The child will be hurt (both physically and emotionally) and will have no idea why the cat would do such a horrible thing.
+The child will be hurt (both physically and emotionally) and will have no idea why the cat would do such a horrible thing as scratch them.
 Children don’t understand that the cat has not taken a dislike to them.

 It’s important to find ways to stop this behavior when it’s first noticed.
 A cat scratch can also lead to other concerns, such as a bacterial infection.
 This can be quite painful.